Search results

 SEO report must include

-Keyword rankings: tracked keywords and movement vs. prior month
+Keyword rankings: tracked keywords vs. prior month

 Organic traffic: sessions, users, top landing pages

-Technical health: crawl errors, index coverage, Core Web Vitals status
+Technical health: crawl errors, index coverage, Core Web Vitals

 Content performance: blog views, time-on-page, clicks from search